emptythevoid/flipperzero/badusb/win11_install/readme.md

 It is highly recommended NOT to have your computer connected to Ethernet when you perform the installation, otherwise it will perform updates and try to make you use a Microsoft account.

 If, however, Ethernet is plugged in, Part 2 will release the DHCP IP address before setup.
 Once the setup is complete, Flipper will PAUSE and wait for a button press.
 Perform this after the computer is safely at the desktop.
 This will renew the IP configuration.

+The OOBE bypass scripts are likely not needed and obsolete.